GPU Power Connectors Explained

 A 6-pin connector

-This connector can supply the GPU with an additional 75 watts of energy.
-This means the graphics card will use the PCI Express x16 slot and draw power directly from the PSU (Power Supply Unit).
+This connector can provide the GPU with an additional 75 units of power.
+This means the graphics card will utilize the PCI Express x16 slot and draw electricity directly from the PSU (Power Supply Unit).

 Related:What Power Supply Do I Have?

-The terms “PCI Express cables” or “PEG cables” (for PCI Express Graphics) can also be used to describe 6-pin connectors.
+The terms “PCI Express cables” or “PEG cables” (for PCI Express Graphics) can also be employed to describe 6-pin connectors.

 8-Pin Connector